 This Red Wine Sangria recipe is one of my favorite refreshing drinks to serve at a summer dinner party.
-Merlot gives the beverage a robust flavor and the citrus ties in the fresh, summer season.
-Serve this with salty appetizers, like olives or Spanish almonds, or pair with my Ultimate Burger from the grill!
+The merlot gives the sangria a robust flavor while the citrus adds a wonderful fresh flavor for the season.
+Serve it with salty appetizers, like olives or Spanish almonds, or pair it with my Ultimate Burger recipe from the grill!

 This recipe is pretty close to the original recipe we had while over there and you can add all kinds of fresh fruit to it like apples and oranges or strawberries and oranges is another great combination.
 It's become my new favorite summer drink!